Szu-Xiang/Szu-Xiang/README.md

 ### Hi there 👋

-🌍In this world, anything can deceive you🤯, but code will never🤨.
+🌍In this world, anything may deceive you🤯, but code will never🤨.

 ****